nlekkerman/save-waldo/README.md

 - **Weekly Challenges:** Stay engaged and test your skills with weekly challenges that offer unique rewards and bonuses.
 Compete against other players on the leaderboard and earn special prizes for your achievements.

+- **More Riddles and Scrambled Words:** Get ready for even more brain-teasing challenges!
+We'll be adding a variety of new riddles and scrambled words to keep you entertained and engaged.

 - **Interactive Events:** Participate in special in-game events that offer limited-time challenges, rewards, and exclusive content.
 Keep an eye out for announcements and join the fun!